mmmangooo/Milestone-Project1/README.md

 The purpose of the colors chosen is to create good contrast for the reader, as well as making the site easy on the eyes an visually appealling.

 - For body background and some headings, #fbfcf2 is used
-- For some headings, footer icons and footer text and send button in contact form.
+- For some headings, footer icons and footer text and send button in contact form, #656d35 is used
-A dark orange contrast color, #c95512, is used for the call to action button and a slightly green dark grey hue, #72726c, is used for the paragraph text in About section.
+- A dark orange contrast color, #c95512, is used for the call to action button
+- A slightly green dark grey hue, #72726c, is used for the paragraph text in About section

 * Typography